 We suggest then concluding the section with the last two sentences of the proposed revisions.

 Have you discussed this idea with your congregation or other UUs?

 Thirty people from UUSGU attended our three cottage meetings on April 16, 18 and 20 that informed and provided input into the revision process of the UUA By-laws Article II.
-We then wrestled the changes, suggestions and edits into two versions: one version keeps our current 7 Prinicples with 2 additional principles and other changes and additions; the second version responds in detail with our UUSGU suggestions and edits to the Revised Article II wording from UUA.
+We then wrestled the changes, suggestions and edits into two versions: one version keeps our current 7 Priniciples with 2 additional principles and other changes and additions; the second version responds in detail with our UUSGU suggestions and edits to the Revised Article II wording from UUA.
 As there was no time to get a consensus from the congregation prior to the April 30 deadline, the UUSGU Board approved submission of these two versions to UUA.
 Submitting our suggestions has required multiple submission forms.
 Five submissions were required for the 2nd version based entirely on the UUA Article 2 revisions task force.
-The 9 principles version uses the same changes we submitted for the Purposes, inclusion, and Freedom of Belief sections; however, it moves the Inclusion section after Purposes and before Principles.
-This is submission #6 of 7.
+The 9 principles version uses the same changes we submitted for the Purposes, inclusion, and Freedom of Belief sections; however, it moves the Inclusion section after Purposes and before Principles and edits the principles and inspirations sections based on our current bylaws.
+This is submission #7 of 7.